merayoussef/daily-planner/README.md

 # Work Day Scheduler/ Daily Planner
 The purpose of this project is to create a calendar with work day hours to which events can be added to the calendar and saved to keep track of daily tasks.
-The calendar will have different colors when the added task has passed and when a future task is coming up.
-The calendar will also be storing the tasks put in so even if the page is refreshed the tasks added will remain.
+The calendar will have different colors based on time of day.
+Background color of each hour will change depending on if the hour has passed (gray), is current (red) or is coming up (green).
+The calendar will also be storing the tasks put in so even if the page is refreshed the tasks added will remain on page.

 # GitHub Repo: